kamilkisiela/apollo-angular/docs/source/basics/caching.md

 ### Server side rendering

-If you would like to learn more about server side rendering, please check our our more in depth guide [here](/recipes/server-side-rendering/).
+If you would like to learn more about server side rendering, please check out more in depth guide [here](/recipes/server-side-rendering/).